Art and Design

 In Key Stage One children will experience different aspects of Design and Technology including textiles, food preparation, construction kits and model making.
 In addition to developing their practical skills, children are also expected to design and evaluate their own work.
 Children are encouraged to use design and technology skills in other areas of the curriculum; for example using their writing skills as part of the planning and design process or applying their maths skills when measuring materials.

-Be A Creator Skills And Knowledge Progression 22 23
+Be A Designer Skills And Knowledge Progression 23 24

 Music